forrestbao/nlp-class/projects.md

 2. Index the PDF files (chunk the content of the PDF files, embed them, and store them in a vector database), if applicable
 3. Query to the RAG system with a question and expect an answer based on the PDFs uploaded
 4. Build a GUI app for all steps above.
-5. [Bonus] Delete a PDF file from the RAG system
+5. [Bonus] Mask out a PDF file from the RAG system

 An example demo using the Vectara AI platform is [here](https://github.com/forrestbao/vectara-python-cli)